-Senate Sub. for HB 2506 requires the Secretary of Revenue to adopt rules and regulations regarding filing of documents that support the amount of credit claimed under the Tax Credit for Low Income Students Scholarship Program, which was created by the bill. (heard October 13, 2014)
+Senate Sub. for HB 2506 requires the Secretary of Revenue to adopt rules and regulations regarding filing of documents that support the amount of credit claimed under the

+Tax Credit for Low Income Students Scholarship Program, which was created by the bill.
+(The corresponding rules and regulations were heard at the October 13, 2014, meeting.)

-HB 2643 requires the Secretary to adopt, by January 1, 2015, rules and regulations necessary to implement provisions relating to contracting with an independent appraiser to classify and appraise natural gas and helium processing facilities, ethanol facilities, crude oil refineries, fertilizer manufacturing facilities, cement manufacturing facilities, and such other complex industrial properties as otherwise requested by the county appraiser or the taxpayer. (heard February 20, 2015)
+HB 2643 requires the Secretary to adopt, by January 1, 2015, rules and regulations necessary to implement provisions relating to contracting with an independent appraiser to classify and appraise natural gas and helium processing facilities, ethanol facilities, crude oil refineries, fertilizer manufacturing facilities, cement manufacturing facilities, and such other complex industrial properties as otherwise requested by the county appraiser or the taxpayer.
+(The corresponding rules and regulations were heard at the February 20, 2015, meeting.)